 Stop Smoking and Avoid Second-Hand Smoke

-Although most public places have banned smoking, many people still find places to sneak a puff.
-If you are nonsmoker, you might be ingesting the harmful fumes second-hand, and thereby increasing your heart and health risks.
+Although most people have given up this habit and many public places have banned smoking, many people still find places to sneak a puff.
+I still notice many smokers as I am driving about.
+If you are a smoker quit now!
+If you are a nonsmoker make sure to limit your exposure to second hand smoke.
+Non smokers can ingest the harmful fumes second-hand, thereby increasing your heart and health risks.
 Second-hand smoke has immediate harmful effects on your cardiovascular system, and may increase your heart risks by 25 to 30 percent.
 You do not have to sever friendships with your smoker friends; just ask them to enjoy their nicotine elsewhere.
-Or better yet, encourage them to quit altogether.
+Or better yet, keep encouraging them to quit altogether.

 References: American Heart Association: Heart Health Factors: Get Active http://mylifecheck.heart.org/Multitab.aspx?NavID=8&CultureCode=en-US; National Diabetes Education Program: The Facts About Diabetes: America’s Seventh Leading Cause of Death http://ndep.nih.gov/diabetes-facts/index.aspx#linkedtodiabetes; Centers for Disease Control and Prevention: Smoking and Tobacco Use: Heart Disease and Stroke http://www.cdc.gov/tobacco/basic_information/health_effects/heart_disease/index.htm